 During account opening and funding, you will be able to fund your stock trading account through an initial deposit.
 This is generally in the form of a bank transfer.

 Therefore, you can absolutely buy stocks with a debit card, but most brokers will not allow credit card purchases when it comes to buying stocks.

-The reason most brokers won’t allow this is because there are policies in place in order to protect investors from investing more than they can afford.
+The reason most brokers won’t allow this is because there are policies in place that seek to prevent investors from investing more than they can afford to lose.